Hobo-Hilly/SecurityPlus/Cryptography/IPsec/README.md

 - We will be setting up two ONE WAY tunnels.
 One from each end point to the other.
 Both sending one way encrypted data

 1. Negotiation ( )
-2. IP Sec Protocol (We're going to define what is the IPsec protocol we're going to use, which means do we need the authentication and integrity without encryption?
+2. IPSec Protocol (We're going to define what is the IPsec protocol we're going to use, which means do we need the authentication and integrity without encryption?
 Or do we need authentication integrity, with encryption)
 3. Then once that's done, we're going to define what the encapsulation method is
 4. And then authentication, this time is going to be MD5 or SHA
 5. Session Duration( How long should I wait?
 We're going to define that before we actually set these up, so that once that data communication is done, that security association is tore down.)
 6. Right here's an optional DH exchange Diffie Hellman exchange
 - This is for if you wanted to implement perfect forward secrecy: And what that means is that it's going to rotate.
 Through keys for each communication that goes through that tunnel

 * IP Sec Protocols